Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Red-sauce joint with a semi-secret pizza

 Mario Migliucci once said no to having a scene from The Godfather filmed in his “family-friendly” pizzeria in the Bronx.
 Forty years later, after his death, his son allowed a scene from The Sopranos to be filmed in the restaurant, but only because it wasn’t violent.
-Mario’s doesn’t consider itself a pizza place -- it’s a classic-red-sauce Italian joint boasting the likes of veal Parm and manicotti.
+Mario’s doesn’t consider itself a pizza place -- it’s a classic-red-sauce Italian joint boasting veal Parm and manicotti.
 You won’t even find pizza listed on the menu, and if you don’t ask for a large size when ordering it, you’ll get a small, appetizer-size pie.
-But the pizza at Mario’s is worth the semi-secret ordering maneuver, with a chewy charred crust and the right amount of sauce and cheese (opt for the sausage pie and you won’t be disappointed).
+But the pizza at Mario’s is worth the semi-secret ordering maneuver, with a chewy, charred crust and a perfect sauce-to-cheese ratio.

 Light and airy pies, with a shorter wait than Grimaldi's